 - Diversification: 19 credits in Arts, Humanities and Literatures (DA, DH, HL), Natural Sciences (DB, DP, DY), and Social Sciences (DS)

 - Focus Requirements: One course each in Hawaiian, Asian and Pacific Issues (H), Contemporary Ethical Issues (E), and Oral Communication (O), and Writing Intensive courses (five including at least two numbered 300 and above).
 Transfer student who does not need the O-Focus must take SP 151 or SP 251.

 - Hawaiian/Second Language: waived for our majors

 For more detailed information about the University’s General Education Core requirements, visit the Gen Ed website.

-You have already acquired much of the clinical experience during your MLT training prior to being admitted to our program.
 A short clinical training course (MEDT 591) that focuses on the MLS-level skills are offered to our graduates.
 Training is conducted at affiliate laboratories, and workshops/didactics take place in classrooms on and off Manoa campus.

 Our clinical affiliates (2018) are:

 After successful completion of this six-month clinical training, you become eligible to take the MLS national certification exam from the American Society for Clinical Pathology (ASCP).
 Alternatively, graduates may qualify for ASCP MLS exam via work experience.
 See the alternate qualification routes on the ASCP website below.
 Remember, you would also need a professional license as a Technologist to be employed in a clinical lab in Hawai’i.

 Links to Resources